 A pope and a king spinning lies

-Two of the biggest players in this movement are Pope Francis and King Abdullah II of Jordan.
+Two of the biggest players in the movement toward convergence are Pope Francis and King Abdullah II of Jordan.
 Abdullah is promoting a new “convergence” of Islam with Christianity and some of the pope’s recent statements, such as his admonishment of Christians not to convert Muslims, seem like good cover for the king’s deceptions.
 The pope also recently signed a pact with a major Islamic leader in which God is said to be pleased by a “diversity of religions.”
+In other words, all paths lead to the same God, and God himself willed it this way.
+Pure heresy coming from the pope of Rome.

 Skip to the 8-minute mark of King Abdullah’s interview last year with Fareed Zakaria of CNN and you will hear some astonishing deceptions being offered up for Western ears.